c-ryan-k/iot-plugandplay-models-tools/README.md

 # Azure/iot-plugandplay-models-tools

+> ⚠️ **Archival Notice:**
+> As of August 20, 2025 this repository has been archived and no future updates are planned.

 This repository contains tools to manage [DTDL](https://aka.ms/dtdl) models submitted to the Azure IoT Plug and Play models repository [Azure/iot-plugandplay-models](https://github.com/Azure/iot-plugandplay-models).

 ## Repo structure